-Being my 4th birth, my 3rd intended home birth, and knowing it may be my last, I knew that I wanted this birth to be documented.
-My other labors, I have very little photographic evidence of it, albeit from lack of knowledge that a birth photographer exists, so we used our own camera – to no one wanting to attend an unassisted home birth- so I set out to find a photographer to fulfill this need- and found Tammy.
+This was my 4th birth, my 3rd intended home birth, and I knew it may be my last.
+I wanted this birth to be documented.
+I have very little photographic evidence of my other births.
+This was mostly from lack of knowledge that a birth photographer exists, so we used our own camera.
+It was very difficult to find a photographer willing to capture an unassisted home birth.
+But, I found Tammy.
 Through pictures, I was excited to show that babies know when they want to come earth side, and that mothers and babies know what to do.
 Trust in your body, your baby – and all will be well.

 Contractions had been happening off and on at about 37wks, but I wasn’t too worried about them, as I wanted to enjoy my pregnancy for as long as PiP would allow me to.
 And all of my other pregnancies went 40+.
 I would go about my day as normal, taking care of my 3 babes and such, stopping to breathe through them and relax as much as I could, when I could.
 For about a week, my waters were trickling, but again, I was not worried, as this had happened in my previous birth with my daughter.
 I just rested and stayed hydrated and walked a lot to see if he would come.